 - milk as needed to thin

 Mix cocoa powder with about 1/2 of the powdered sugar.
 Beat together butter and cream cheese till smooth and fluffy.
 Add powdered sugar/cocoa and mix until smooth, then begin adding the rest of the powdered sugar gradually, beating until smooth.
 Beat in vanilla.
-Add milk a tablespoon at a time if needed to thin to desired consistency.
+Add milk a tablespoon at a time if needed to thin to desired consistency, or add more powdered sugar to make it stiffer.
 Leftover frosting can be refrigerated in a covered container for a couple of weeks.
 Bring to room temperature before using.